sudarsunkannan/appbench/README.md

     git clone https://github.com/HewlettPackard/quartz

-Make sure to set the right read/write latency and bandwidth values in shared_libs/quartz/nvmemul.ini Typical DRAM Read/Write latency - 100-150ns.
-By default, Quartz uses 1000ns; as a result, some applications can be really slow unless you change the read/write latency values.
+Make sure to set the right read/write latency and bandwidth values in shared_libs/quartz/nvmemul.ini Typical DRAM read/write latency is around 100ns.
+By default, Quartz uses 1000ns; as a result, some applications can be really slow unless you change the read/write latency values (say 200ns)

     cd $APPBENCH && ./install_quartz.sh